FREE SPEECH HISTORY TIMELINE

-In 430 BC, after the initial battles of The Peloponnesian War, the Athenian statesman Pericles praises the value of democracy in his famous funeral oration:
+After the initial battles in 430, the Athenian statesman Pericles praises the Athenian democracy in his famous funeral oration:

 “Our constitution is called a democracy because power is in the hands not of a minority but of the whole people.
 When it is a question of settling private disputes, everyone is equal before the law“

 When the Spartans destroy the Athenian navy in 404 the war is brought to a conclusion.
 One year later, a starving blockade forces the Athenians to capitulate.
 The Spartan victory brings about the oligarchic regime of the ’Thirty Tyrants’ in Athens.

 Jacques-Louis David’s The Death of Socrates (1787) (Public Domain)

 Born to a stonemason around 469 BC, Socrates is regarded as the founder of Western philosophy.